maiska/qubes-translated/_doc_translated/de/_doc/developer/general/devel-books.md

 ---
+lang: de
 layout: doc
-title: Developer Books
 permalink: /de/doc/devel-books/
-lang: de
-ref: 171
 redirect_from:
-- /en/doc/devel-books/
-- /doc/DevelBooks/
+- /de/doc/DevelBooks/
-- /wiki/DevelBooks/
+- /de/wiki/DevelBooks/
+ref: 176
+title: Developer Books
+translated: 'yes'
 ---

 Below is a list of various books that might be useful in learning some basics needed for Qubes development.